Carnagion/norris/CONTRIBUTING.md

     > **Note:** Copy the bot token and store it somewhere safe - you will require it later.

-    > **Warning:** *Do not* share the bot token publicly or commit it to Git, as this allows others to log in as the bot.
+    > **Warning:** Do not share the bot token publicly or commit it to Git, as this allows others to log in as the bot.

 3. Set the bot application's logo, which can be downloaded from the University's [branding guidelines](https://www.nottingham.ac.uk/brand/visual/logos.aspx).

 4. Disable the public bot option.
 </details>

-**Norris** requires a set of permissions and gateway intents to function properly, including one *privileged* gateway intent.
+**Norris** also requires a set of permissions and gateway intents to function properly, including one *privileged* gateway intent.
 These must be set from the Discord developer portal as well as by the bot itself during startup.

 <details>
-<summary>Selecting bot permissions</summary>
+<summary>Granting permissions</summary>

 1. In the bot application, navigate to `Bot > Privileged Gateway Intents` and enable the server members intent.